 Graduates of physics and astrophysics are amongst the most employable in the world and are in particularly high demand for technical and business sectors, where analytical and mathematical skills are at a premium.
 Graduates have found employment in industry, government research institutes, overseas laboratories and observatories, financial institutions, teaching and scientific journalism.

-Explore the facilities
+Explore Physics and Astronomy facilities

 Gain practical skills in our specialist laboratory facilities including nuclear physics, optics, quantum physics, laser physics, spectroscopy and astrophysics, and much more.
 Explore the cosmos from our very own teaching observatory Alston Observatory - one of the largest, best equipped in the UK.